Silver certificate (Cuba)

 Cuban silver certificates (Certificado De Plata) were banknotes issued by the Cuban government between 1934 and 1949 (and circulated from 1935 to the early 1950s).
 Prior and subsequent issues of Cuban banknotes were engraved and printed by nongovernmental private bank note companies in the United States, but the series from 1934 to 1949 were designed, engraved, and printed by the US government at the Bureau of Engraving and Printing (BEP).

-The first Cuban banknotes were issued in 1857 for the El Banco Español De La Habana.
+The first Cuban banknotes were issued in 1857 for the Banco Español De La Habana.
 Beginning in the late 1860s, Cuba contracted the National Bank Note Company (NBNC) for two issues of banknotes in 1869 and 1872.
 After absorbing NBNC, the American Bank Note Company (ABNC) engraved and printed Cuban banknotes for issues in 1889, 1896, 1897, 1905 for the National Bank of Cuba, 1944, and a 1949–50 issue for the Banco Nacional De Cuba (printed until 1960).
 Between 1905 and the introduction of BEP issued Cuban silver certificates in 1934, no banknotes were produced.